An Oslo Overview

 The next day we explored the waterfront before our little picnic in Vigeland Park.
 The urban renewal project for the waterfront of Center Oslo.
 Don’t get me wrong, the first redevelopment took place in Aker Brygge during the 1980s.
 Now, the area is already re-developed as an upscale shopping, dining, entertainment, and high-end residential area.

 While it’s a great area to enjoy dinner by the water, one important site is located at the corner – the Nobel Peace Center.
-Many of you know the Nobel Prize is from Sweden and the ceremony takes place in the Stockholm City Hall (I visited the Stockholm City Hall it was impressive); While the literature, physics, chemistry, economics categories are presented in Stockholm, Nobel Peace Prize Ceremony is held at Oslo City Hall instead.
+Many of you know the Nobel Prize is from Sweden and the ceremony takes place in the Stockholm City Hall (I visited the Stockholm City Hall it was impressive); While the literature, physics, chemistry, and economics categories are presented in Stockholm, Nobel Peace Prize Ceremony is held at Oslo City Hall instead.
 Why?
 There is no clear answer that the creator of the Nobel Prize, Alfred Nobel, wanted the Peace Prize to be presented in Norway.
-One likely explanation is that Nobel lived most of his life abroad and who wrote his will at the Swedish-Norwegian Club in Paris, may have been influenced by the fact that, until 1905, Norway was in union with Sweden.
+One likely explanation is that Nobel lived most of his life abroad and who wrote his will at the Swedish-Norwegian Club in Paris, which may have been influenced by the fact that, until 1905, Norway was in union with Sweden.
 Since the scientific prizes were to be awarded by the most competent, i.e. Swedish, committees at least the remaining prize for peace ought to be awarded by a Norwegian committee.
 One important thing that you might want to see in the City Hall, is a painting that depicts the scene of Harald Hardrada at the Stanford Bridge, hanging on the second floor.

 The Nobel Peace Center is a small building and it’s the venue for exhibitions, meetings, debates, theater, concerts, and conferences, as well as a broad educational program and regular guided tours.
 While we were there, it has a small Nobel Prize exhibition to showcase a little bit more about the prize, and the history of notable winners.
 On the first floor, you can see the gold medal that was presented to Nobel Peace Prize winner Christian Lous Lange in 1921.